openbmc/openbmc/upstream-layers/yocto-docs/documentation/what-i-wish-id-known.rst

 contact us with other suggestions.

 #. **Use Git, not the tarball download:**
-   If you use git the software will be automatically updated with bug updates because of how git works.
+   If you use Git, the software will be automatically updated with bug updates because of how Git works.
 If you download the tarball instead, you will need to be responsible for your own updates.

 #. **Get to know the layer index:**